rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/know-thyself.md

 Something I'm thinking about.
 Off-the-bat ideas:

-- self-story is context dependent which is why I struggled to write my [[personal page|cbt]] on here.
+- self-story is context dependent which is why I struggled to write my [[cbt|personal page]] on here.
-- much like the things you [[focus-on]] shaping your mental life, self-story shapes your reality
+- much like the things you [[focus on]] shaping your mental life, self-story shapes your reality

 ---
 ### Sources, resources, links